Carmaker Jaguar says 'bad Brexit' would mean it could not stay in UK

-EDINBURGH (Reuters) - Britain’s biggest carmaker Jaguar Land Rover [TAMOJL.UL] said on Wednesday a so-called “hard Brexit” would cost it 1.2 billion pounds ($1.59 billion) a year, curtailing its future operations in the United Kingdom.
+EDINBURGH (Reuters) - Britain’s biggest carmaker Jaguar Land Rover said on Wednesday a so-called “hard Brexit” would cost it 1.2 billion pounds a year, curtailing its future operations in the United Kingdom.

 “We urgently need greater certainty to continue to invest heavily in the UK and safeguard our suppliers, customers and 40,000 British-based employees,” JLR’s Chief Executive Ralf Speth said in a statement.